emhastings/emhastings.github.io/_other/farnaz.md

 date: 2020-08-24
 author_profile: true
 layout: archive
-excerpt: "I painted this portrait as a birthday gift for a friend, featuring her with Mr. Darcy from the 1995 *Pride and Prejudice*."
+excerpt: "Portrait of a friend with Mr. Darcy from the 1995 *Pride and Prejudice*."
 header:
   teaser: https://emhastings.github.io/images/other/farnaz.jpg
 ---